timo-reymann/go-yaml/README.md

 API stability
 -------------

-The package API for yaml v3 will remain stable.
+The package API for the package will remain stable.

 License
 -------